 All international students in Australia require a valid student visa to study in Australia.
-The is called Student Visa (Subclass 500), this visa can be applied for online via the creation of an ImmiAccount.
-Before you apply for an Australian Student visa should visit the Department of Home Affairs Immigration and Citizenship webpage and search for Subclass 500 Student visa for more details.
-Before you apply, you’ll need a Confirmation of Enrolment (COE) from PIA, this is confirming that you have been accepted into a PIA course.
+Student Visa (Subclass 500) can be applied online via ImmiAccount.
+Before you apply for an Australian Student visa, you should visit the Department of Home Affairs Immigration and Citizenship webpage and search for Subclass 500 Student visa for more details.
+Before you apply, you will need a Confirmation of Enrolment (COE) from PIA, this is confirming that you have been accepted into a PIA course.
 You will also need to pay a deposit towards your tuition fees as outlined in the letter of offer.

-Once you have your visa, you should check Department of Home Affairs website under the section when you have this visa and make sure that you have completed each of the steps before travelling to Australia.
-This information may change from time to time so it is important that you refer to the Department of Home Affairs website to up to date and current information.
+Once you have your visa, you should check Department of Home Affairs website under the section “when you have this visa” and make sure that you have completed each of the steps before travelling to Australia.
+This information may change from time to time, so it is important that you refer to the Department of Home Affairs website to stay up to date with current information.

-Once you Arrive in Australia you must inform PIA of your residential address, and also inform us within seven days if you change address.
+Once you Arrive in Australia you must inform PIA of your residential address and other contact details within seven days.

-While you hold of a current student visa, you are required to fulfil you must remain enrolled in an approved course, attend classes regularly, make satisfactory course progress and maintain OSHC health insurance.
+While you are on a student visa, you must remain enrolled in an approved course, attend classes regularly, make satisfactory course progress and maintain OSHC health insurance.
 PIA is required to intervene where a student’s progress is unsatisfactory.
-If the student’s progress does not improve, we must notify the Department of Education and Training.

 Further Information: see the Department of Home Affairs Website

-The Department of Home Affairs website under the section step by step under step 2 Gather your documents subsection Overseas Student Health Cover provide details and explicit information regarding the requirements of the OSHC.
+The Department of Home Affairs website provides details and explicit information regarding the requirements of the OSHC

 Student Card